QOM-One/Qom-Docs/developers/json-rpc/geth_js_console.md

 ### Send transactions

 We can perform token transfers using the corresponding method.
-For example, let's transfer 1 Evmos token from our account to another account:
+For example, let's transfer 1 Qom One token from our account to another account:

 ```javascript
 > eth.sendTransaction({from:eth.accounts[0], to: eth.accounts[1], value: web3.toWei(1, "ether")})